 questions for class discussion

 1. What were the causes and consequences of the Spanish-American War?
 Did the results of the war (particularly the acquisition of the Philippines) flow from the nature of the war, or were they unexpected?
-See boxed quotes on pages 607, 609, 611, 616, and 620.
+(See boxed quotes on pages 607, 609, 611, 616, and 620.)

 2. How was American expansionism overseas similar to previous continental expansion westward, and how was it different?